feirik/PyModbusDevices/Client/README.md

 # Modbus TCP Client Command Line in Python

 This project presents a Python implementation of a the Perl script [mbtget](https://github.com/sourceperl/mbtget) with a command-line interface.
-This script connects to a Modbus server and performs various read and write operations based on user input.
+This script connects to a Modbus TCP server and performs various read and write operations based on user input.

 ## Command Line Arguments